 If you wish to include parenthetical citations in your text, choose (author-date) from the Citation Style menu.
 These choices may all be made and altered in your Document Preferences as pictured here:

 - Full note provides more information about the source and is often used in shorter papers for which you will not include a bibliography at the end of the paper.
-Here is what a full note would look like for citing pages 34-35 of Graham Allison's book, Essence of decision: explaining the Cuban Missile Crisis:
+Here is an example full note for citing pages 34-35 of Graham Allison's book, Essence of decision: explaining the Cuban Missile Crisis:

 Graham T. Allison, Essence of Decision: Explaining the Cuban Missile Crisis, 2nd ed.
 (New York: Longman, 1999), 34–35.

-- Here is what a note would look like for the same citation:
+- Here is an example (short) note for the same citation:

 Allison, Essence of Decision, 34–35.

-- Its entry in a bibliography at the end of your paper should look like this, regardless of whether you choose note or full note:
+- Here is its entry in a bibliography at the end of your paper, regardless of whether you choose note or full note:

 Allison, Graham T. Essence of Decision: Explaining the Cuban Missile Crisis.
 2nd ed.
 New York: Longman, 1999.

-If you choose (author-date), you will include a list of References at the end of your paper and this entry should look like this:
+- If you choose (author-date), you will include a list of References at the end of your paper.
+Here is the example of that entry: